brianegan/codelabs/dartpad_codelabs/src/reactive_code/riverpod_02/instructions.md

 ## TODO: Convert CounterText to ConsumerWidget and watch the counterProvider inside build()

-The `CounterText` widget in the counter example needs to constantly listen to the state changes of the counterProvider, so it probably makes sense to change the StatelessWidget to a ConsumerWidget here and update the build method signature.
+The `CounterText` widget in the counter example needs to listen to the state changes of the `counterProvider`, so it probably makes sense to change the `StatelessWidget` to a `ConsumerWidget` here and update the build method signature.

 ```dart